NabeelGhalib/cyclistic-case-study/README.md

 and so on.

-5.Finding out the number of characters present for every ride_id
+5. Finding out the number of characters present for every ride_id

 ```sql